Alfresco/alfresco-ng2-components/docs/document-list.component.md

 ### Custom icons for selected rows

-You can use the "class" property of the "DataColumn" component to apply your custom css.
+You can use the "class" property of the [DataColumn component](data-column.component.md)  to apply your custom css.

 As an example, this feature can be used to change the look and feel of the icon for the selected rows.